mgalloy/knowledge/git.md

 	$ git push origin :my-branch  # and on GitHub

-## Merging a fork with the master, I
+## Merge a fork with the master, I

 See these Github help articles: